FPavanello/FPavanello.github.io/_pages/wp.md

 The Impact of Air-conditioning on Residential Electricity Demand across World Countries. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progress)

+Electricity Consumption and Air-conditioning: a Global Model and Future Gridded Projections. (with E. De Cian, G. Falchetta & I. Sue Wing, Work in Progress)

 Relative Prices and the Impact of Climate Change upon the Economy (with D. Difino, Work in Progress)